BrandEmbassy/slim-nette-extension/README.md

 How middlewares in Slim work is described [here](https://www.slimframework.com/docs/v3/concepts/middleware.html).

 ### Easy configuration
-Empowered by Nette DI and it's `neon` configuration syntax this package provides powerful and easy way how to define your API.
+Empowered by Nette DI and it's `neon` configuration syntax this package provides powerful and easy way to define your API.

 ## Usage
 So let's start!